Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     * A fake doesn’t use a mocking framework: it’s a lightweight implementation of an API that behaves like the real implementation, but isn't suitable for production.
     * test your code opening files with /dev/full that always returns error code ENOSPC (meaning “No space left on device”)
     * GUI testing, e.g. with Selenium: Capybara, SauceLabs, RobotFramework
+    * [Why do record/replay tests of web applications break?] : "Our data suggests which categories of test breakages merit the greatest attention.
+Locators caused over 73% of the test breakages we observed, and attribute-based locators caused the majority of these."
     * the [TestPyramid]: ![](http://martinfowler.com/bliki/images/testPyramid/pyramid.png) : more low-level tests than high level end-to-end tests

 ### Why unit tests ?
 [PP-Chapt34]